zerotrickpony/helloelectron/README.md

 anything different in Electron than what you'd have in node.
 This means that (for example) you'll be subject to the usual leaky abstractions from node.js, such as file paths on Windows, etc.

+On dependencies: Although you can enjoy the benefits of NPM packages in your app, beware that NPM packages aren't always cross-platform.
+I have been burned multiple times by useful-looking NPM packages that pull in native dependencies under the hood which refuse to compile on one of my target platforms, or which choke on node.js leaky abstractions such as Windows path drive letters.
+My advice is to limit the NPM packages you install, budget for cross-platform testing when you are vetting a new dependency, and be prepared for several false starts (e.g. removing a dependency and then trying an alternative) when you need a library.
+In several cases in my own projects I ended up avoiding NPM entirely; it was easier to choose a native binary, manually build that binary on 3 platforms, store the binaries for each platform in git, and then spawning the binaries as separate processes from my Electron app.
+Gross but reliable.

 There are also a number of parts of Electron that do not abstract multiple OS's at all.
 You'll find things like app updates, installers, and a few other things are just OS-specific implementations that you have to manually call by writing `if (process.platform === 'win32') {` type statements for.
 In this regard I feel that Electron is still helpful, but not really complete.
 Perhaps these things will improve in the future.

-Building and packaging is particularly one of those aspects; there's no single builder and there's no crossbuild tools for Electron, you just have to debug each platform.
+Building and packaging in particular is one of those aspects; there's no single builder and there's no crossbuild tools for Electron, you just have to debug each platform.
 I've done some of that for you, see below.